top of page

 Flexible Participation

-Meals: Healthy, locally-sourced meals are provided by host families and trusted restaurants, with options for dietary preferences and restrictions (vegetarian, gluten-free, dairy-free, etc).
-All meals and some snacks are included in the cost.
+Healthy, locally sourced meals are provided throughout the retreat by host families and trusted restaurants.
+We accommodate a wide range of dietary preferences and restrictions (vegetarian, vegan, gluten-free, dairy-free, etc.).
+All meals and select snacks are included in the retreat cost.
 Alcoholic beverages are not included.

-A special part of our experience will be learning about traditional cooking methods and local cuisine.
+A special part of the experience will be learning about local cuisine, traditional cooking methods, and the cultural significance of food—an essential part of community life and ancestral knowledge.

 HEALTh, SAFETY & Connectivity

-Emergency Contacts: Pachaysana's local support staff is onsite and available 24/7.
-We will also provide a list of other useful contacts upon arrival to Ecuador.
+Pachaysana’s local support staff is onsite and available 24/7 throughout the retreat.
+Upon arrival in Ecuador, we will also provide a list of additional contacts and emergency information.

-Internet and Phone: All of our program sites, including the host communities, have high-speed internet, and most have celular service.
-We recommend that participants download a free messaging/calling service like WhatsApp to stay in contact with home and family.
+All program sites, including the host communities, have reliable high-speed internet, and most areas offer cell service.
+We recommend that participants download a free messaging/calling app like WhatsApp to stay in contact with family and friends back home.

 COSTS AND FUNDING